 - Schema Therapy: identifies each person’s unique life-traps (we all have them!), which usually stem from childhood, and helps the couple to understand why they act the way they do towards one another (e.g., pushing each other’s buttons!)

-The important thing to remember is that, as the research shows, the kind of treatment used is not as important as the relationship between you the couple and the couples’ counsellor in Melbourne.
-Considering relationship counselling in Melbourne is the first step towards a happier and healthier life.
+The important thing to remember is that, as the research shows, the kind of treatment used is not as important as the relationship between you, the couple and the couples’ counsellor in Melbourne.
+Considering marriage or relationship counselling in Melbourne is the first step towards a happier and healthier life.
 Please contact us for more information on sessions.